-- Don't walk down any dark passages or alleys by yourself. - Be aware of your surroundings. - Never accept a lift from someone you don't know or trust. - Always walk to and from school with a friend or in a group. - Never open the door to a stranger. - Always tell a trusted adult if you go out anywhere, even if you're going with someone you know. - Never accept drinks, gifts or promises that can lead to a person expecting sexual favours.
+- Don't walk home alone late at night. - Don't walk down any dark passages or alleys by yourself. - Be aware of your surroundings. - Never accept a lift from someone you don't know or trust. - Always walk to and from school with a friend or in a group. - Never open the door to a stranger. - Always tell a trusted adult if you go out anywhere, even if you're going with someone you know. - Never accept drinks, gifts or promises that can lead to a person expecting sexual favours.